-I did a few coats and used my sanding block between coats.
-I was very pleased with the results.
+I did a few coats and used my sanding block between the coats.
+What do you think of the results?

 Once that was all finished, the little gold stripes were glaring at me.

-One Hour Enamel in black with took care of that.
+One Hour Enamel in black took care of that.

-They have a distressed black frame with a burlap matting.
+They have a distressed black frame with burlap matting.
 Love all the texture.
-Since it’s such a large space to fill, I used 2 and a shelf.
+Since it’s such a large space to fill, I used 2 framed prints and a shelf.
 Again, the shelf has a lot of texture.

 I feel like you just can’t go wrong with garland for any season.
-I love this one that we have, and I think it goes well with the prints.
+I think it goes well with the prints.
 More greenery with the orbs and metal with our distressed urns.
 Vintage books are definitely one of my favorite ways to add height.

 Now for the hearth.
-Now, who doesn’t love a basket??
+Who doesn’t love a basket??
 What’s not to love?
-Style storage at it’s finest.
+Stylish storage at its finest.
 And, pillows…I have a bit of an obsession with them.
-And why not?
-Such a super easy way to add more texture and change out for the seasons or a new look.
+Such a super-easy way to add more texture and change out for the seasons or a new look.
 I love all things chenille.
 These taupe pillows are no exception, I love how this throw brings in some green and it goes so well with our pillows.

 More metal and height with our galvanized lantern balances out the look and a potted orb brings in a little more greenery and finishes off the look.

-Using all of the same ideas, I changed out everything out for a simpler, more boho look.
+Using all of the same ideas, I changed everything out for a simpler, more boho look.

 If you have something similar that needs updating, I hope I was able to help!